Ilesco/rsschool_cv/cv.md

 ### About Myself:

 Hi!
 I am Irina.
 And I really want to become a web development professional.
 After graduating from the Belarusian National Technical University with a degree in metallurgy, I worked as an engineer for a long time.
 But after getting my master's degree in metallurgy, I realised that this field of work did not satisfy me.
 Then I got interested in graphics and worked as a designer (printing), web designer.
-Currently, I am continuing to study web-design and web-development, exploring the possibilities of artificial intelligence in creating graphics.
+I am currently continuing my studies in web-design and web-development,  and exploring the possibilities of artificial intelligence in the creation of graphics.

 ### Skills: